danwahl/danwahl.github.io/index.md

 - [Schelling Out](https://schelling-out.streamlit.app/): where should we all live?
 - [Paper Match](https://papermat.ch/): what if dating apps were pay-per-match?
 - [XKCD Color Picker](/pages/xkcd-color-picker): what color is that?
-- [Adanet CO₂ Monitor](https://github.com/danwahl/adanet-co2-monitor): how is your air?
+- [Adanet CO₂ Monitor](https://github.com/danwahl/adanet-co2-monitor): how breathable is your air?
 - [LinkedIn Matching](/pages/linkedin-matching): who works at companies that match donations?

 ### Work clients[^1]